Organize your stay Dominican Republic

 Health Health Dominican Republic

 The Dominican Republic is not a country that presents any major health risks.
 Water is the traveller's main enemy.
 We recommend that you avoid drinking tap water.
 In local comedores and bars, it's best to avoid ice cubes.
-As markets and small restaurants are not subject to rigorous health controls, you need to be vigilant when it comes to foodstuffs and small dishes.
-Boiling hot dishes are preferable to raw vegetables.
+Markets and small restaurants are not subject to strict health controls, so you'll need to be vigilant when it comes to foodstuffs and small dishes.
+Prefer hot dishes and cooked meats/fish to raw vegetables.

 Mandatory vaccination Mandatory vaccination Dominican Republic